epochpic/sdf-xarray/docs/key_functionality.rst

    sdfxr.open_mfdataset("tutorial_dataset_1d/*.sdf")

-Alternatively files can be loaded using `xarray.open_mfdataset` however when loading in all the files we have do some processing of the data so that we can correctly align it along the time dimension; This is done via the ``preprocess`` parameter.
+Alternatively files can be loaded using `xarray.open_mfdataset` however when loading in all the files we have do some processing of the data so that we can correctly align it along the time dimension; This is done via the ``preprocess`` parameter utilising the `sdf_xarray.SDFPreprocess` function.

 .. jupyter-execute::